lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID: An identifier for a rule, SCHC C/D, and Dev share the same Rule ID for a specific flow.
 A set of Rule IDs are used to support fragmentation functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
-A mechanism used both at the Dev and at the network to achieve compression/Decompression of IP/UDP headers, by using static SCHC rules.
+A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
+SCHC C/D uses SCHC rules to perform compression and decompression.

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.